 Getting to Canyon Creek

-The Canyon Creek Battlefield and Highway Pullout is located on Buffalo Trail Road 8 miles north of Laurel, Montana.
+The Canyon Creek Battlefield and Interpretive Site is located on Buffalo Trail Road 8 miles north of Laurel, Montana.

 Driving to Canyon Creek

 Public transportation is not available.
 Car rentals may be available in Billings.

 Things to Do at Canyon Creek

 Explore the Site

 Canyon Creek Battlefield is an affiliated site of the Nez Perce National Historical Park that is located on a mix of privately and state owned land.
-A pullout on Buffalo Trail Road has a pavilion, a stone monument and bronze plaque erected by the Yellowstone Historical Society, and several wayside panels that provide information on the skirmish that took place here in 1877.
+An interpretive site on Buffalo Trail Road has a pavilion, a stone monument and bronze plaque erected by the Yellowstone Historical Society, and several wayside panels that provide information on the skirmish that took place here in 1877.
 The battlefield is largely unaltered and visually evokes a strong feeling to its 1877 past, when it consisted of undulating grassy sage-covered ridges and plains; however it is not accessible to the public.
 Please respect the land owners' property rights and do not venture beyond the roadside pullout.

 Nez Perce Trail Auto Tour

 The staff at the Nez Perce National Historic Trail have developed auto tours with travel instructions for retracing the route of the Nez Perce along with maps, graphics, and details about the confilct at sites you can see along the way.
 Download Auto Tour 7 for more details about the Battle of Canyon Creek.